unlistedphenomena/nexuswizz/src/content/contributing/translation-program/translators-guide/index.md

 ### Translating for inclusivity {#translating-for-inclusivity}

-xircanet visitors come from all over the world and from different backgrounds.
+nexus.org visitors come from all over the world and from different backgrounds.
 The language on the website should therefore be neutral, welcoming to everyone and not exclusive.

 An important aspect of this is gender neutrality.
 This can be easily achieved by using the formal form of address, and avoiding any gender-specific words in the translations.